-I am an architect, and interactive designer based in London; born and raised in Santo Domingo (Dominican Republic).
+I am an architect, and interactive designer based in Berlin; born and raised in Santo Domingo (Dominican Republic).
 My passion for design and the understanding of human interaction in space motivated me to study architecture at Pontificia Universidad Católica Madre y Maestra (2010-2015).

 During my studies I worked as an intern in architecture and later as an assistant design teacher at my university.
 One of my main interests during my Bachelor was the influence of psychology in architectural spaces.
 As a result, for my thesis I focused on perceptional theories of orientation, proposing a speculative connector building at the Punta Cana International Airport (2015).
 I believe that the built environment has a high impact on our behaviours and design should significantly improve people’s lives.

 In connection with my thesis I’ve presented my results at the international Conference CLEFA 2016 (Conferencia Latinoamericana de Escuelas y Facultades de Arquitectura).
 Dealing with the improvement of people’s lives in communities, I’ve participated twice in the BID Urban Lab by The Inter-American Development Bank in Curundu, Panama (Team Leader, 2015) and Santa Marta, Colombia (2016).
 These proposals were presented at the IDB in Washington D.C. receiving an Honorable Mention in both years.

 After my Bachelor I received further work experience in urban, residential, commercial and touristic projects mainly worked as part of the Team of Sanchez & Curiel Arquitectos (2016-2017) in my hometown.